You want smart political talk without the meltdowns?

 It backfires.

-Um, do you believe, Leo 2.0 Terrell, that the judge is going to sanction this prosecutor?
+Do you believe, Leo 2.0 Terrell, that the judge is going to sanction this prosecutor?

-I I really think that's a strong possibility.
+I really think that's a strong possibility.

 He should do that automatically.

-When you take a case away from the jury, when you declare a mistrial with prejudice or dismiss a case with prejudice, you're taking the case away from the jury.
+And Greg will agree, hopefully, or maybe disagree, when you take a case away from the jury, when you declare a mistrial with prejudice or dismiss a case with prejudice, you're taking the case away from the jury.

 And that's a very powerful decision being made by the judge.

-But he has a factual basis to do so, because he knows for a fact if he declares a mistrial, there might be an issue as to whether or not it was the right decision.
+But he has a factual basis to do so because he knows for a fact if he declares a mistrial, there might be an issue as to whether or not it was the right decision.

 We'll see.